apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/5-datasets.md

     X_batch has shape (5, 3), and y_batch has shape (5, 1)

-We can see 2 mini-batches of data (and labels), each with 5 samples, which makes sense given we started with a dataset of 10 samples.
-When comparing the shape of the batches to the samples returned by the `Dataset`, we've gained an extra dimension at the start which is sometimes called the batch axis.
+You can see 2 mini-batches of data (and labels), each with 5 samples, which makes sense given you started with a dataset of 10 samples.
+When comparing the shape of the batches to the samples returned by the `Dataset`, you've gained an extra dimension at the start which is typically called the batch axis.

 Our `data_loader` loop will stop when every sample of `dataset` has been returned as part of a batch.
 Sometimes the dataset length isn't divisible by the mini-batch size, leaving a final batch with a smaller number of samples. `DataLoader`'s default behavior is to return this smaller mini-batch, but this can be changed by setting the `last_batch` parameter to `discard` (which ignores the last batch) or `rollover` (which starts the next epoch with the remaining samples).